 With the holiday season upon us it’s important to ensure that your premises are safeguarded against increased risks such as petty crime and other incidents that could disrupt your business.
 By spotting danger zones in and around your business premises, you can better prepare for any damages to your shop or eatery.
 Take the time to run through our checklist and inspect your building from top to bottom before the silly season begins.

 Avoid break-ins and theft – take these steps

 Burglars have a way of gaining access via the most unexpected places so the less opportunity you provide for entry, the better.
 Ask your security company to do an updated security audit to help you identify weaknesses in your physical surroundings.
 This is particularly important if your premises are located in a shopping mall or building with shared access.
 Make a list of concerns to discuss with your landlord or fellow tenants to put your mind at ease.

-Here are some areas to check/reinforce to make your premises less attractive to opportunistic crime:
+Here are some areas to check and reinforce to make your premises less attractive to opportunistic crime:

 Lighting: Be sure to light up all points of entry, including the roof.
 Good lighting eliminates shadows, which burglars use for cover.
 Consider motion sensor lights or floodlights and leave lights on inside just as you would do at home.

 Locks: You want the very best locks money can buy to secure doors, windows, skylights and other openings.
 Change locks regularly and use deadbolts where you can.
 Of course, no lock is completely burglar-proof but the longer criminals struggle to get in, the more time your alarm company has to get there.